 The balance of this mod is unlikely to be perfect, but with artillery, late game enemies offer little threat, and the costs of these devices are high.
 Also these weapons tend be double-edged swords, lighting fires in the factory, and even destroying power poles if detonated too close by.

-The craters will, by default, slowly fill with water after 5 minutes.
-This creates nice craters in remote areas, but can cause some trouble inside a factory, as it destroys buildings in its way.
-To reduce the problem this causes, the ghosts still remain, and if there are any, the crater will place ghost landfill across the pool.
-Until the crater is complete however, it will destroy any landfill placed in it.
-This is why the option to disable the water exists - but the driving principle is that you really shouldn't be trying to build over a nuclear crater too soon after the explosion.
+The craters will, by default, slowly fill with water.
+This creates nice craters in remote areas, but can cause some trouble inside a factory.
+To reduce the problem this causes, the ghosts still remain, and if there are any, the mod will place ghost landfill across the pool, and set drones to dig up the crater rim.

 See Lake Chagan for an example of such a flooded crater.